aibolkz/lab-11-poc/README.md

 Before you run any scripts, install and configure the following software:

 1. **Operating System**
-   - Ubuntu 22.04 LTS (or any Debian-based Linux)
+   - Ubuntu 22.04 LTS or any Debian based LinuxOS

 2. **Python 3**
    - Version 3.8+ (we use 3.10 in lab)